Gechyb/IDS706_DE_Wk6-Introduction_to_databases/README.md

 97.66

 There are 556 universities with a score below 45 in 2015

+1648 the remaing rows after deleting the above